 This breed is a rock-solid muscular terrier and unusually strong small to medium size.
 The head is short and broad, with strong cheek muscles, and the tight-fitting fur comes in several colors.

-Staffordshire is a sweet-natured, family-oriented dog with a reputation for being patients with children.
+Staffordshire is a sweet-natured, family-oriented dog with a reputation for being patient with children.

-However, with other dogs or animals, the Staffordshire can be less than friendly.
-Puppies need early and ongoing socialization, definitely, before 18 months.
+Puppies need early and ongoing socialization before 18 months.

 The Staffordshire bull terrier needs high-quality dog food, either commercially or home-prepared, with your veterinarian’s supervision.